salehisaeed/OSCFD/MemoryManagement/README.md

 ### Cpp
-Contains simple C++ codes to demonstrate basic concepts on memory management in C++
+Contains simple C++ codes to demonstrate basic concepts on memory management in C++.

 ### OpenFOAM
 Contains different OpenFOAM applications to assess and understand its memory management system.